 Once inside the gate, turn left and take a look at the cathedral.
 Turn left at Plaza de la Catedral.
 On your left is the main market.
-On Fridays Plaza del Mercado Chico hosts an outdoor market, a great place to get your lunch.
+On Fridays, Plaza del Mercado Chico hosts an outdoor market which would be a great place to get lunch.

-Walk round the convent to c/ Jimena Blázquez up to Plaza Concepción Arenal and then head left to Puerta de Carmen.
+Walk around the convent to c/Jimena Blázquez up to Plaza Concepción Arenal and then head left to Puerta del Carmen.
 Again, leave through this gate and take a look at the great views of the city wall before coming back in and mounting the wall.
 Also, walk along the north side of the city before coming back down by the cathedral again.
-While up on the wall you should see if there is anything else you want to see.
+While up on the wall, you should see if there is anything else you want to see.

 Salamanca is only one hour from Ávila by train—if you have to return to Madrid, stay the night in Salamanca and go back the next day.
 Alternatively, Segovia is an hour away by bus.
 The best of Ávila can be seen in a few hours and both Ávila and Segovia could be seen in one day (although you would miss out on a lot in Segovia).